-“With the summer months fast approaching, the warm weather is sure to bring an eager group of door knockers from all trades to your door,” said Stephen A. Cox, President and CEO of the Council of Better Business Bureaus.
+“With the summer months fast approaching, the warm weather is sure to bring an eager group of door knockers from all trades to your door,” said Nancy B. Cahalen, President and CEO of the BBB of Central New England.
 “Most complaints against door knockers selling magazine subscriptions allege that sales representatives took their check and the magazines never arrived, while some complainants also allege being subjected to high-pressure and misleading sales tactics.”